backdem/democracy-topic-model/bert-based-topic-model/DETAILS.md

 ### Corpus Preparation

-The corpus, which had been structured and labeled in the previous step, was loaded into a Pandas DataFrame.
+Corpus has been prepared by scraping various online sources.
+The corpus dataset is found in this [repository](https://github.com/backdem/democracy-datasets).
 Each entry in the corpus included the country, year, source, and the sentence itself.
 Additionally, the script calculated the length of each sentence in words, which was used as a feature during the topic modeling process.

 ### Guiding Dictionary

 A key aspect of this topic modeling approach was the use of a guiding dictionary, stored in a JSON file, which contained terms categorized by domain experts.
+The dictionary which is found in this [repository](https://github.com/backdem/democracy-datasets) contains keywords for each of the democratic dimensions e.g. electoral, media, particpatory.
 This dictionary was crucial for steering the BERTopic model towards discovering topics that were meaningful within the context of the research.

 ### Country-Specific Analysis

 The BERTopic model was applied on a per-country basis, allowing for the identification of topics specific to each country.
-The script enabled the selection of a country from the corpus, ensuring that the analysis could be tailored to specific national contexts.
-This approach facilitated a more granular understanding of the topics relevant to each country.
+This means that certain parameters such as `min_topic_size` needed to be adjusted for each country else number of topics retrieved for each country varied widely.

 ### Modeling Process